Skip to main content

 1

-Understand the concept of comparative genomics, which involves comparing the genomes of different species to identify similarities and differences.
+Understand the concept of comparative genomics: it involves comparing the genomes of different species to identify similarities and differences in gene sequences and chromosomal regions.
+This approach helps to pinpoint conserved genetic elements that may have important biological functions.

 Video duration: